M-Chimiste/TheseusInsight/README.md

 ## Overview

-PaperPal is designed to automate tasks around recent research papers.
+Theseus Insight is designed to automate tasks around recent research papers.
 It:

 1. **Fetches & parses** papers from [paperswithcode.com](https://paperswithcode.com/) dumps within a date range.
 2. **Embeds** papers, checks their relevance to your research interests, and ranks them with large language models.